ronste/xmlworkflow/Readme.md

 However, please not that the Pagedjs polyfill and pagedjs-cli (as currently used for the conversion) might behave differently under some circumstances (see below).

 An empty HTML template that loads the development CSS and the Pagedjs polyfill is provided with the file `themes\default\templates\html_template_printcss.html`.
 You can inspect this file with your browser to learn about the basic Print CSS page layout.
 Note however, that Pagedjs and Weasyprint handle these layout elements differently!

+To run a set of different tests use:

+`docker exec xmlworkflow /bin/bash -c "cd /root/xmlworkflow/work && processDocx runtests"

 ## Next steps